AhmedHennawy/Weather-App/README.md

 # Weather App

-This application will show the temperature of a location.
+this mobile app with cross-platform (Flutter) will show the temperature of a location.